EugeneLoy/play2-openshift-quickstart/README.md

     openshift_deploy "a nice message"

-You may leave the message empty and it will add something like "deployed on Thu Mar 29 04:07:30 ART 2012", you can also pass a `-q` parameter to skip the "clean" option.
+You may leave the message empty and it will add something like "deployed on Thu Mar 29 04:07:30 ART 2012", you can also pass a `-q` parameter to skip the `clean` option.

 A step by step example: deploying computer-database sample app to OpenShift